aadya940/chaintools/README.md

 - Set transition matrices for the Markov chains.
 - Predict next states in the chain based on initial states.
 - Simple and intuitive interface.
+- Extend the Python Interpreter for Fast Algorithms

 ## Installation on linux